ibm-cloud-docs/appid/tutorial-roles.md

 With {{site.data.keyword.appid_full}} you can use custom user attributes to assign roles and preferences in order to create a more personalized user experience.
 By using this tutorial, you can walk through a step-by-step guide to set user attributes, update them, and then inject them in to a token by using the {{site.data.keyword.appid_short_notm}} APIs.
 {: shortdesc}

-## Audience
-{: #audience}

-This tutorial is intended for software developers who are working with custom attributes for the first time.
-{: shortdesc}

-## Time required
-{: #time}

-45 minutes

 ## Scenario
 {: #scenario}

-You are creating an application for a fictional theme park and you need to find a way to manage identity.
-The app needs to support both standard and admin user permissions, where each type of user has different permissions that limit the capabilities that they can perform.
-It's essential to you to streamline identity federation and the assignment of capabilities to provide the best user experience possible.
+You are a developer for a fictional theme park.
+You are tasked with managing identity federation for the application.
+The app must support varying levels of staff and general visitors, and allow for each type of role to have different capabilities.
 {: shortdesc}

 No problem!
-You can integrate {{site.data.keyword.appid_short_notm}} into your application to create a tailored user experience.
-Before your users have ever signed in, you can create profiles on their behalf and set their custom attributes, such as user roles.
-When a user signs in for the first time {{site.data.keyword.appid_short_notm}} uses their verified authentication information to link them with their pre-registered profile, which enables them to inherit all of its accompanying custom attributes.
+You can use the [custom attributes feature](custom-attributes.html) of {{site.data.keyword.appid_short_notm}} to create a tailored experience for each type of user.
+When you know who your users are going to be, such as park staff, you can create profiles on their behalf and apply custom attributes like a `visitor` or `admin` role.
+When that user signs in for the first time, {{site.data.keyword.appid_short_notm}} uses their verified authentication information to link them to the preregistered profile which allows for them to inherit all the attributes that are defined in the profile.

-## Objectives
-{: #objectives}

-In this tutorial you are going to use {{site.data.keyword.appid_short_notm}} to assign permissions to both a standard user and to an administrator.
-To accomplish your goal, you will complete the following objectives:
-{: shortdesc}

-- Configure a sample application
-- Pre-register a user with the admin role before he signs in for the first time
-- Update a standard user's role after they've signed in
-- Insert the roles into a user's token by using a global configuration
-- Verify the configuration
+You can create custom attributes to be anything that you want them to be.
+The key to using custom attributes correctly is to ensure that your application clearly defines each attributes meaning.
+For example, if you're using attributes to control access or user permissions, you must ensure that your application clearly defines which attribute setting a user needs in order to perform each task within your app.

+Just trying it out?
+For an easier way to test the API commands, check out this [PostMan collection]().

 ## Before you begin